-With that as a backdrop, the Board of Supervisors a lot of work, recommended that fire services be turned had no stomach to commit the ~\$1M that would be needed annually to fund the consolidated MOFD/Lafayette station.
-"If Station 16 were (still) open and we were certain it was going to remain open, this training, and lower administrative costs.
-And so it was type of arrangement makes a lot of sense," said Superthat, in November and December 1968, the Board of Suvisor John Gioia.
-"But right now ... it's \$1 million more pervisors and the Local Agency Formation Commission in operational costs a year than what we are spending, at a time when we're going to have on our plate potential other cuts."
+With that as a backdrop, the Board of Supervisors had no stomach to commit the ~\$1M that would be needed annually to fund the consolidated MOFD/Lafayette station.
+"If Station 16 were (still) open and we were certain it was going to remain open, this type of arrangement makes a lot of sense," said Supervisor John Gioia.
+"But right now ... it's \$1 million more in operational costs a year than what we are spending, at a time when we're going to have on our plate potential other cuts."
 When it came down to the vote, the supervisors turned down the consolidation idea on a 4-1 vote, with only Supervisor Candace Anderson supporting the jointly operated station.